xvik/gradle-use-python-plugin/src/doc/docs/guide/docker.md

 ### Different image

-Custom task can use a different container image (then declared in global extension) if required (no limits):
+Custom task can use a different container image (than declared in global extension) if required (no limits):

 ```groovy
 task sample(type: PythonTask) {